Face-to-face with Chris Woodroofe, Gatwick’s Chief Operating Officer

 Now it must be considered, “what does the next decade look like”?
 Achieving net-zero carbon is a key focus for Gatwick, alongside driving down emissions.

 As passenger numbers increase, it is imperative to ensure airports across the globe can manage this capacity growth.
 An airport experience during which no delays or disruptions occur is the dream for all airports, and Woodroofe was assured that “in 15-20 years, airports will not look dissimilar to today, but the process in which passengers arrive and get on the plane will be much more seamless”.

 With Gatwick Airport as our Airport IT & Security conference partner, Chris Woodroofe will be presenting a keynote address – be sure not to miss it!

-Airport development, Airside operations, Aviation technology, Emissions, Environment, New technologies, Passenger experience & seamless travel, Regulation & Legislation, Terminal operations, Workforce
+Airport development, Airside operations, Aviation technology, Emissions, Environment, New technologies, Passenger experience and seamless travel, Regulation and Legislation, Terminal operations, Workforce